 Many US charities and foreign entities draft “affiliation” agreements to limit the activities of the US charity.
 While these agreements can be enforceable, they must give the US charity enough discretion over its operations and funds to avoid being deemed a conduit by the IRS, thus resulting in the loss of tax exemption and/or the disallowance of tax deduction to donors.
 The agreements must be carefully tailored as it is possible that the cumulative control the NGO retains can tip the scales into making the US charity a “conduit” when the separate provisions of the agreement will not.

 There are hundreds of foreign NGOs which have established US charities to support the their goals and further their missions.
 To do so successfully, it’s wise to establish a solid foundation that will help the organization to continue to raise tax deductible donations in the United States.

-NGO should not replace directors if the organization fails to give money to the FE.
-This could be considered an abuse of control and could lead to a loss of the US entities tax exemption.
+NGO should not replace directors if the organization fails to give money to the foreign entity.
+This could be considered an abuse of control and could lead to a loss of the US entitiy’s tax exemption.

-It should be noted that if the US charity is required to produce audited financial statements (e.g., when registering to solicit in certain states) this type pf control will require the NGO and the US charity to issue consolidated financial statements.
-This creates additional work for auditors.
+It should be noted that if the US charity is required to produce audited financial statements (e.g., when registering to solicit in certain states) this type of control will require the NGO and the US charity to issue consolidated financial statements.
+If required, it would create additional work for the foreign NGO’s auditors.

-THE NGO and new charity must be transparent with any donors, vendors and other interested parties.
-Notice should be given that the new entity is not affiliated with the old entity that is barred from using the name
+THE NGO and the new charity must be transparent with any donors, vendors and other interested parties.
+Notice should be given that the new US entity is not affiliated with the old US entity that is barred from using the name.